- Travel and Places»

 I'll now show some of the photos my husband took as his group was introduced to some of the wineries in the Valtellina area of Italy.

-In the photo to the right, the tour bus could not get closer than four blocks away from the Marsetti winery because of the narrow winding streets.
+In the photo above, the tour bus could not get closer than four blocks away from the Marsetti winery because of the narrow winding streets.
 The winery consisted of two rooms and produces only 4,000 bottles per year (as of the year 2006 when my husband was there sampling the wines).

 Location of the Valtellina in Italy